psyBeth/Hanako-Stocks-BE/README.md

 - test: login and user auth testing
 - debug: errors on user controller will be fixed
-- chore: swagger info will be written in readme
+- chore: swagger link will be added